Priority seat

-Priority seats have been designated in public transport vehicles by certain transport operators to allow elderly, disabled, pregnant women and the injured to ride public transport with an equal degree of access and comfort as other people.
-Priority seats can be found on various public transportation, including the mass transit railways, buses, minibuses, and trams.
-The slogan "Please offer your seat to anyone in need" is often displayed beside the seat.
-The elderly, disabled, pregnant, and injured have priority to take these seats.
-In most cases, there is no regulation to restrict the use of priority seats, but people are expected to offer their seats to those in need.
+Priority seats are seats in public transport vehicles that have been designated for elderly, disabled, pregnant, sick, and injured passengers, or those carrying babies, to ride public transport with an equal degree of access and comfort as other passengers.
+Priority seats can be found on various public transportation channels, including trains, buses, and trams.
+The phrase "Please offer your seat to anyone in need" is often displayed beside the seat.
+In most cases, there is no regulation to restrict the use of priority seats, but rather an expectation to offer one's seat to those in need.